 6. A Word A Day

 An email newsletter that sends pronunciation, meaning, etymology, notes, and usage for a new word, every day.
 “The most welcomed, enduring piece of daily mass e-mail in cyberspace.” – The New York Times.

 7. Test Yourself

 When you have done enough learning, take a test.
-Testyourvocab offers a quick 3 part test – the first part with a handful of words to decide basic vocabulary level, the second part with a larger but narrower collection of words, and the last one, a survey to collect statistical information.
+Testyourvocab offers a quick 3-part test – the first part with a handful of words to decide the basic vocabulary level, the second part with a larger but narrower collection of words, and the last one, with a survey to collect statistical information.